mycel-project/.github/profile/README.md

 # About
-Mycel Project aims to make continuous, curiosity-driven, lifelong learning accessible to everyone, whether used as a standalone application or integrated into existing tools.
+Mycel Project aims to make continuous, curiosity-driven, long-term learning accessible to everyone, whether used as a standalone application or integrated into existing tools.
 ***
 **[Mycel](https://github.com/mycel-project/mycel/tree/master)** is the name of the open-source backend integrating all tools related to learning, scheduling, data collecting, and data processing.